Spencer-Sch/Calendar-App/README.md

     * completed logic so that clicking a day will close a currently rendered modal under that day.
     * completed logic so only one modal can be rendered at a time.
     * complted logic where activating a modal, while a modal is currently open on another day, will close the previous modal and open a modal on the newly selected day.

+Day 3
+* changed 'modal' to 'addEventWindow' for more accurate description.
+* Added functinality to insert event elements into each calendar day.